Frequently Asked Questions

 No. By law, essential purchases like these are exempt from sales tax.

-Who would pay for this sales tax?
+Who would pay for Measure T?

 Additionally, many neighboring cities are considering increasing their local sales tax rate to maintain city services amidst budget deficits.